Mental Health Directory

 * Lots of coffee and chat

 Members are encouraged to register with the ‘Friends in Need’ website https://friendsinneed.co.uk/ where they can connect to others experiencing depression around the country as well as locally.
-All the Croydon activities are uploaded to the Friends in Need Croydon section so members can click to ‘attend’ an activity or start a conversation about it.
+Some Croydon activities are uploaded to the Friends in Need Croydon section so members can click to ‘attend’ an activity or start a conversation about it.
 Members of course then meet up offline as well as having the option of 24 hour connections online.

 It’s a great service and helps so many to find strength, build confidence, make friends, find volunteering opportunities and jobs and give back to the network and the wider community.
-We’re on a mission to promote it further throughout Croydon now that there are two of us and 2 volunteers, all with our own experience of depression and anxiety.